Sports Psychotherapy

 My aim is to help you gain a healthy insight into your ‘here and now’ situation, to control your anxiety and keep you focused.

-Whilst it’s a dream of many athletes to perform in front of fans, fans are a contributing factor to mental health in sport.
+Whilst it’s a dream of many athletes to perform in front of fans, fans are a contributing factor to mental health in sports.
 They project their frustration and anger onto individuals and often get personal and take it too far.
 Some people give their opinion on a subject they have little to no knowledge or experience in, in comparison to professionals within the sport.
 Ultimately, these people do not have credibility and their opinions are based only on what they think they know and believe.
 It doesn’t hide the fact that the opinions of others are hurtful and damaging to our mental health.

 To put it into perspective, it develops into mental health issues... over a football match.
 Some fans don’t understand what goes on in the real football world.